-Marina Bistrin is an avid gardener and member of Local Food Connect.
+Marina Bistrin is an avid gardener.
 Here she discusses what to do with your weeds after they have been put into your green bin.

 Many common weeds are edible and great for your health